-The Gospel of Thomas is a text of Gnostic origin commonly dated to the first half of the 2nd century.
-The Gnostics were a religious group that postdated 1st century Christianity, and believed that humans are divine souls trapped in the ordinary physical world.
-One of the more popular of these texts is the Gospel of Thomas (GT).
-And what we’d want to consider is whether nor not the GT is just as valuable, if not more son, that our canonical gospels.
+The Gospel of Thomas is a Gnostic text dated to the first half of the second century CE.
+The Gnostics were a religious group that believed human beings to be divine souls trapped in the ordinary physical world.

 The Gospel of Thomas (henceforth referred to as GoT) is perhaps the most widely known and controversial text produced by this group.
 What should we make of this text?
 This article will briefly argue that the GoT should not be considered alongside the four canonical gospels as equal or superior in terms of value in its attestation to the historical Jesus and his sayings.